... but also always make sure to interpret results correctly! This post presents a quick intro on how

 for example, that some actual scientific discoveries were

-indeed made by accepting the null hypothesis rather than by contradicting it
+indeed made by accepting the null hypothesis rather than by contradicting it; one notable example

 being the discovery of the X-Ray (Yu,